cladreyt/basic-login/README.md

 # basicLogin
-Basic PHP login page that refers to a list of username and password combos
+Basic PHP login page that refers to a list of username and password combos, some python tests

 Login.php
 startup page, promps for a username and password.
 If the user:pass is a verified combo in the userList file,